In a move on individual reproductive rights that feels eerily similar to the plot of

 The right to make decisions about your own body are deeply personal choices that should be made between individuals and medical professionals.
 But if the bill becomes law, that will be impossible.
 While pregnant people won't be penalized for seeking abortions, those who perform abortions could be sentenced to between 10 and 99 years in prison.
 Advocates say that these new bills will disproportionately affect

 Bustle spoke to seven reproductive rights organizations about HB314, and here's what they had to say.

-1. National Latina Institute for Reproductive Health
+1 National Latina Institute for Reproductive Health

 “We have been seeing increasingly more attacks to reproductive rights, like this inhumane law in Alabama, and what worries us the most about these bans is that communities with fewer resources, especially immigrant communities and communities of color, pay the highest price," Bethany Van Kampen, senior policy analyst for

 "Those with resources will always find a way to get abortion access.
 But our community already faces so many barriers to seek[ing] reproductive services — they often work several jobs to make ends meet and live in under-served communities — they simply don't have the time nor the resources to go out of state to get an abortion.
 That is why contrary to news narratives that typecast the Latinx community as too conservative to support abortion access, eight in 10 Latinx voters believe that women should have the right to make personal decisions about abortion.
 Let’s be clear, they do not support this ban."

 2 Physicians for Reproductive Health

 "As a physician serving the families of Alabama for 15 years, I know that abortion is health care.
 If the anti-abortion politicians leading our state of Alabama make the grave mistake of passing a bill that would criminalize those who provide abortion care, it would have a disastrous effect on the health and well-being of Alabamians.
 Physicians will be unwilling to help patients in need, even when continuing pregnancy is detrimental to a patient’s health, or potentially fatal, out of fear of being scrutinized by the criminal justice system," Dr. Yashica Robinson, a board member of

 "It is inappropriate for lawmakers to insert their own belief systems into complex, personal health decisions that could affect my daughter and the people I take care of in Alabama.
 We must protect the health and lives of our loved ones and the future generations of our families."

-3. Power to Decide
+3 Power to Decide